 These bacteria can cause infections in your stomach and intestines.
 Some stomach infection symptoms include diarrhea, vomiting, abdominal pain, and nausea.
-These infections can even be life-threatening if you have a weak immune system, The most common diseases that can be transferred through water include cholera, typhoid, hepatitis A and E Coli infection.
+These infections can even be life-threatening if you have a weak immune system, The most common diseases that can be transferred through water include cholera, typhoid, hepatitis A, and E. coli infection.

 2. Allergies and Skin Infections

 Another harmful impact of a clogged drainage system is that it can cause allergies and skin infections.
 The stagnant water in the drains will be full of bacteria and other microorganisms.
-You can develop skin rashes, itchiness, and redness when you contact this water.
+You can develop skin rashes, itchiness, and redness when you contact with this water.
 Also, in some cases, it can lead to fungal infections.

 If the drainage water is left untreated for a long time, it can also lead to more serious skin problems like cellulitis or impetigo.
-Moreover, high humidity water in your home can lead to the formation of mold spores.
+Moreover, high-humidity water in your home can lead to the formation of mold spores.
 If these spores reach your nose or throat through your nostrils or mouth, they can cause allergic reactions such as sneezing, wheezing, nasal congestion, and itchy eyes.
 These allergic reactions may be mild at first but can cause severe complications later on.

 3. Infestation of Pests